Ifrit-Fire/Advanced-Adapters/README.md

 - Easily obtain internal data for use with `onSavedInstanceState()`
 - `LayoutInflater` passed to all view creation methods.

 Currently, this suite supports three different data structures with a filterable and non-filterable (NF) version.
-More will be coming in time.
+Additionally it provides one supporting adapter.

 **ArrayList Backed**
 - [AbsArrayAdapter](http://www.jaysoyer.com/2014/07/arrayadapter-replacements/)